-6. Push in a new fuse of the same amperage rating, and make sure it fits tightly.
-If it doesn't, have an expert repairer install it.
+6. Insert a new fuse of the same amperage rating, and make sure it fits tightly.
+If it does not fit tightly, have an expert install it.
 We recommend an Authorized Mazda Dealer.

 If you have no spare fuses, borrow one of the same rating from a circuit not essential to vehicle operation, such as the ROOM circuit.